Yyyyyolo/10K-Analyzer/README.md

 we want to see whether it's going worse, or going better.
 Specifically, we want look at its free cash flow trend in recent years using a bar chart, which could reflect a lot about it's current trend.
 ### Income composition
 We also want to know what it profits from.
 Like for the APPL, is it mainly earn from Iphone or Macbook, we would want a pie chart to see this closely.
+### PE ratio compared to others
 # Demo
+I dont got the time to finish all, and the LLM used is too bad, so demo for some basic function: [Link to Demo](https://youtu.be/UVpf-Za8BAY).